AaHaHaa/MMTools/README.md

 Update the code with the newly-developed noise model with [the finally-published paper](https://doi.org/10.48550/arXiv.2410.20567).
 * 11/13/2024:<br>
 Fix the bug of the Raman computation in 3D-UPPE.
 Thanks to Su-cc for finding this nontrivial bug.
-* 12/26/2024:<br>
+* 12/28/2024:<br>
-Fix a huge bug of UPPE3D.
-I realized that the Fourier Transform in spatial dimensions follows mathematical convention, unlike the spectral/temporal dimension.
+Add documentations for 3D-UPPE and Fourier Transform.
+I realized that the convention of spatial Fourier Transform does not affect the result due to second-order derivative, unlike the spectral/temporal dimension.